moq-wg/moq-transport/draft-lcurley-warp.md

 |------|--------------------|

 * Session Terminated
-No error occured, however the endpoint no longer desires to send or receive media.
+No error occurred, however the endpoint wishes to terminate.

 * Generic Error
-An unclassified error occured.
+An unclassified error occurred.

 * Unauthorized:
 The endpoint breached an agreement, which MAY have been pre-negotiated by the application.